 This class will be a survey of major themes in contemporary philosophy of science.
 Topics will include inductivism, Popper's deductivism, Kuhn's conception of science, and Bayesianism.
 Towards the end of the course as a case study we will look at the debate about whether the existence of multiple universes should be considered a genuine scientific hypothesis.
 (B)

-Instructor(s): Bart Schultz Terms Offered: Spring
+Instructor(s): Kevin Davey Terms Offered: Winter

 PHIL 22212.
-Essential Concepts of Psychoanalysis.
+Fundamental Concepts of Psychoanalysis.
 100 Units.

 This seminar will introduce some of the central concepts of psychoanalysis: Mourning and Melancholia, Repetition and Remembering, Transference, Neurosis, the Unconscious, Identification, Psychodynamic, Eros, Envy, Gratitude, Splitting, Death.
 The central theme will be how these concepts shed light on human flourishing and the characteristic ways we fail to flourish.
 Readings from Plato, Aristotle, Freud, Loewald, Lacan, Melanie Klein, Betty Joseph, Hanna Segal and others.